House in multiple occupation: Scotland

-Scotland is a separate legal jurisdiction within the UK and all HMOs must be registered and must comply with certain standards and obligations.
+Scotland is a separate legal jurisdiction within the UK, and all HMOs must be registered and must comply with certain standards and obligations.
 An HMO in Scotland is a property that is shared by three or more tenants who are not members of the same family or household.
 The landlord must be "a fit and proper person" and there are annual inspections to check the property (2006 Act).
 Hostels and halls of residence for students or nurses are considered to be HMOs in Scotland and the Scottish Government is considering extending the definition of an HMO.
-At the end of March 2019 there were over 15,600 licences in force and 87% of these were accounted for by the four major cities and the Fife local authority (Aberdeen, Dundee, Edinburgh and Glasgow).
-Edinburgh accounts for almost two in five of Scotland's HMO licences due to its higher rents, large student population, tourist lets and young professionals sharing.
+At the end of March 2019, there were over 15,600 licences in force and 87% of them were accounted for by the four major cities and the Fife local authority (Aberdeen, Dundee, Edinburgh and Glasgow).
+Edinburgh accounts for almost two-fifths of Scotland's HMO licences due to its higher rents, large student population, tourist lets and young professionals sharing.